-- (a) The Economic Committee considers that in view of the current economic situation and the changes which are occurring in international trade relations, the reporting procedure established within NATO on guaranteed export credits to Communist countries remains a most useful source of information for the Alliance countries.
-It gives them an opportunity to exchange views on the level of European Communist countries' indebtedness and on the terms of guaranteed export credits to that area. - (b) Various questions merit examination, regarding the nature of the consultations among member countries, introduced by the Council decision of August, 1959: - (i) If prior consultations are to be maintained, should this procedure be applied not only to government-to-government credits extended to the USSR, but also to those credits extended to the other East European countries? - (ii) If, on the contrary, consultation is to be replaced by a procedure of information a posteriori, would this still engender useful discussion within the Economic Committee? - (iii) Should the Economic Committee also be informed of arrangements for rescheduling of outstanding debts ?
+- (b) believes that various questions merit examination, regarding the nature of the consultations among member countries, introduced by the Council decision of August 1959: - (i) If prior consultations are to be maintained, should this procedure be applied not only to government-to-government credits extended to the USSR, but also to those credits extended to the East European countries? - (ii) If, on the contrary, consultation is to be replaced by a procedure of information a posteriori, would this still engender useful discussion within the Economic Committee? - (iii) Should the Economic Committee also be informed of arrangements for rescheduling of outstanding debts? - 25.
 The Council is invited to give the Economic Committee such directives as it deems necessary in connection with the questions mentioned above.